seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 And welcome, nephews, from successful wars,
 You that survive, and you that sleep in fame!
 Fair lords, your fortunes are alike in all,
-That in your country’s service drew your swords:
+That in your country's service drew your swords:
 But safer triumph is this funeral pomp,
-That hath aspired to Solon’s happiness
+That hath aspired to Solon's happiness
-And triumphs over chance in honour’s bed.
+And triumphs over chance in honour's bed.
 Titus Andronicus, the people of Rome,
 Whose friend in justice thou hast ever been,
 Send thee by me, their tribune and their trust,
 This palliament of white and spotless hue;
 And name thee in election for the empire,
-With these our late-deceased emperor’s sons:
+With these our late-deceased emperor's sons:
 Be candidatus then, and put it on,
 And help to set a head on headless Rome.